sloede/ces-math-1/README.md

-# Mathematical Principles I for Computational Engineering Science
+# Mathematical Principles I (CES/RWTH Aachen)
-This is a repository for the course "Mathematical Principles I" (*Mathematische Grundlagen I*) for the Computational Engineering Science bachelor program at RWTH Aachen University (winter term 2022/2023).
+This is a repository for the course *Mathematische Grundlagen I* ("Mathematical Principles I") for the Computational Engineering Science bachelor program at RWTH Aachen University (winter term 2022/2023).

 ## Pluto notebooks